Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Codimension-2 Monodromy Defects for p=2,3,4

 where

 We have also included the BPS-parameter $\nu$ that completely breaks supersymmetry.
 Besides $\nu$, the configuration is characterized by six integration constants $(\alpha_I,q_I)$.
 Also, $n$ is a conical singularity parameter (recall $z\sim z+2\pi$), while $\kappa=\pm1$.
 The vacuum solution is obtained by setting $(\alpha_I,q_I)=0$ and $n=1$.
-We provide the uplift of to Type IIA in Appendix \ref{ap:4DGaugedSugra}.
+We provide the uplift to Type IIA in Appendix \ref{ap:4DGaugedSugra}.

 In what follows we focus on the supersymmetric defect solutions, so we set $\nu=0$.
+As has been discussed in \cite{Ferrero:2024vmz}, for generic $q_I$ the solution preserves two supercharges, ie 1D ${\mathcal{N}}=2$.
+As we will describe later in more details, specific values of $q_I$ allow for enhanced supersymmetry.
 We also fix $\kappa=1$ for convenience, as it can always be set to this value by $z\rightarrow -z$.

 As explained above, in order to interpret the solution as dual to a codimension-2 defect, we need to impose suitable boundary conditions.
-These were explained in \ref{sec:GeneralDefect}.
+These have been explained in Section \ref{sec:GeneralDefect}.
 We start by imposing boundary conditions for the gauge field \eqref{eq:SolvingqI} and that $y_{\core}$ is a zero of $P$ \eqref{eq:Solvingycore}, from where

-Then, the next step is to impose a smoothly shrinking geometry at $y=y_{\core}$ \eqref{eq:reg2dmetric}.
+Then, the next step is to impose a smoothly shrinking geometry at $y=y_{\core}$, as in \eqref{eq:reg2dmetric}.
 This, combined with \eqref{eq:ycore1st} leads to a constraint for the background gauge fields $\mu_{I}$

-Using \eqref{eq:RFgaugefields4D}, we can rewrite this constraint and \eqref{eq:ycore1st} in terms of the background gauge field for the flavour symmetries $(\mu_{F_{1}},\mu_{F_{2}})$ and the R-symmetry $\mu_{R}$.
+Using \eqref{eq:RFgaugefields4D}, we can rewrite this constraint and \eqref{eq:ycore1st} in terms of the background gauge field for the flavour symmetries $(\mu_{\FF_{1}},\mu_{\FF_{2}})$ and the R-symmetry $\mu_{\RR}$.
 First, we note that \eqref{eq:Rsymmreg4D} only fixes the R-symmetry background gauge field

 From here, we see that a non-trivial background gauge field for the R-symmetry is only possible when there is a conical singularity in the dual field theory.
 This feature was already known for \textit{conformal} monodromy defects in \textit{conformal} theories \cite{Arav:2024exg,Arav:2024wyg}, and from \eqref{eq:4DbackgroundGaugeFieldR} we see that it also applies to \textit{non-conformal} defects in the maximally symmetric 3D theory, which is \textit{non-conformal}.